Renewable energy: Emerging technologies

 There are also other renewable energy technologies that are still under development, including enhanced geothermal systems, concentrated solar power, cellulosic ethanol, piezoelectricity, and marine energy.
 These technologies are not yet widely demonstrated or have limited commercialization.
 Some may have potential comparable to other renewable energy technologies, but still depend on further breakthroughs from research, development and engineering.

 Enhanced geothermal systems

 Enhanced geothermal systems (EGS) are a new type of geothermal power which does not require natural hot water reservoirs or steam to generate power.
 Most of the underground heat within drilling reach is trapped in solid rocks, not in water.
 EGS technologies use hydraulic fracturing to break apart these rocks and release the heat they contain, which is then harvested by pumping water into the ground.
 The process is sometimes known as "hot dry rock" (HDR).
 Unlike conventional geothermal energy extraction, EGS may be feasible anywhere in the world, depending on the cost of drilling.
 EGS projects have so far primarily been limited to demonstration plants, as the technology is capital-intensive due to the high cost of drilling.

-Sand battery

-Sand batteries are large tanks filled with soapstone that absorb heat.
-Excess heat energy from renewable energy is piped into the tank and then energy is discharged as boiling water, steam, or heated air.
-Finland is using this technology in Pornainen as Polar Night Energy built a 1MW sand battery that can store up to 100 MWh that went online in 2025.